emmalexandria/colorrs/README.md

 Colorrs is an alternative to [shell-color-scripts](https://gitlab.com/dwt1/shell-color-scripts).
 This was initially motivated simply by the fact that it can be hellishly slow at picking a random script.

-The headline is that (on my machine) it's roughly 10x faster at choosing a random script (around here we call them patterns), and about 4x faster at displaying a pre-selected script.
+The headline is that (on my machine) it's much faster at choosing a random script (around here we call them patterns), and about 2-3x faster at displaying a pre-selected script.
 In addition, it's effortlessly cross platform.
 Instead of relying on shell scripts, it has a `.toml` format for patterns.
 Think
 `cowsay` or `figlet` typa deal.